If you’re like most writers, you want to turn your passion for writing into a real online business.

-This is easy to do in WordPress.
+This is easy to do on WordPress.
 You can simply divide with headers or different colors to make it easy for the client to find the right samples.

 Link to Social Media

-Most of the time, potential clients are probably going to look for you on social media when you apply for a gig.
+Most of the time, potential clients are probably going to look for you on social media when you reach out.
 It’s up to you to make sure they see social media profiles that help your cause.